juliethangeldeveloper/clean_framework/README.md

 ## Learning Resources

-1. [Components Ecosystem] (/docs/components_ecosystem.md), to understand the basic usage of each class that is part of the framework.
+1. [Components Ecosystem](/doc/components_ecosystem.md), to understand the basic usage of each class that is part of the framework.
-2. [Mockoon Installation] (/docs/mockoon.md), since the tests in the example folder require an instance of Mockoon running.
+2. [Mockoon Installation](/doc/mockoon.md), since the tests in the example folder require an instance of Mockoon running.